tz1211/tz1211/README.md

 # Currently working on... 💦
 - Involved in a project that aims to optimise promotional campaign targeting
 - Research assistant to a project exploring the potential use of Large Language Models (LLMs) in analysing sentiments in political speeches
+- [FPL-Moneyball](https://github.com/tz1211/FPL-Moneyball): Model to optimise team construction in Fantasy Premier League

 # What's next? 💨
 -